 ABOUT FIRST NIGHT EVANSTON

-First Night Evanston is an artistic and cultural celebration on New Year's Eve, held in the past from afternoon until midnight to ring in the new year.
+First Night Evanston is an artistic and cultural celebration on New Year's Eve, modeled on the Boston, MA, event that began in 1976.
+Founders there wanted to celebrate the new year with an alcohol-free evening.

-Since the first time here welcoming 1992, First Night Evanston continued to bring together first-class talent, both national and local.
-To celebrate the millennium, a crowd of over 15,000 people (from over 70 zip codes) enjoyed activities at nearly 50 locations and staffed by 450 volunteers.
+Since first welcoming 1992, First Night Evanston continues to bring together first-class talent, both national and local.
+To celebrate the millennium in 2000, over 15,000 people (from over 70 zip codes) enjoyed activities at nearly 50 locations that were staffed by 450 volunteers.
+It was the largest turnout in the state.

 With the economic downturn in 2007-08, many First Nights across the country folded.
-So did First Night Evanston, paying all contracted performers and formally disbanding with the state and the IRS.
+First Night Evanston managed to survive another year but a poor business decision forced the organization to fold.
+All contracted performers were paid and the state and IRS were notified of the intention to disband.

-In 2013 when planning began to celebrate Evanston’s 150th anniversary, some of the founders of First Night Evanston met and decided to bring back the event to cap off the full year of local events.
-That year over 3000 people attended in spite of a 6” of snow by nightfall.
+In 2013 as planning to celebrate Evanston’s 150th anniversary moved forward, severa; former First Night board members met and decided to bring back the event.
+It would cap off the full year of local events.
+Over 3000 people attended despite 6” of snow by 6 pm.

 Please include First Night in your plans for this new year’s eve.
-Please consider contributing to help support the artists of First Night Evanston.
+Please consider contributing to help support the artists.
+Tickets would be $75 without support from our friends, local businesses, institutions and associations.

 Why is it called First Night?